 Reflex action or reflex is an involuntary action in response to a stimulus.
 This is a spontaneous action without thinking.
 For example, we adjust our eyes when exposed to bright light.
 Peripheral nervous system (PNS) is a system of nerves which connect central nervous system (CNS) (includes brain and spinal cord) with other parts of the body.
 Reflex action is the result of coordination of spinal cord and peripheral nervous system.
 This action does not involve the brain.
 The pathway in which impulses travel during the reflex action is called a reflex arc.

 When an action is produced with the involvement of thoughts, they are called the voluntary action.
-For example, writing an article, jumping from heights.
-These actions are produced consciously by our body.
-Here both spinal cord and brain are involved and these coordinate with PNS to generate necessary movements.
+It involves actions like walking, eating, jumping and running.
+These actions are produced consciously.
+Both spinal cord and brain are involved and these coordinate with PNS to generate necessary movements.

 Actions which take place without consciousness or willingness of an individual are called the involuntary action.
 Digestion, heart beating, sneezing, etc are few examples of involuntary actions.

 Both involuntary and voluntary actions are controlled by same parts of the brain.
-Hindbrain and midbrain control the involuntary actions like salivation, vomiting, etc. while voluntary actions like walking, riding a bike, body balancing, etc. are also the responsibility of hindbrain.
+Hindbrain and midbrain control the involuntary actions like salivation, vomiting, etc. All the body’s voluntary actions are controlled by the motor cortex in the frontal lobe of the cerebrum.

-To know more about the nervous system, visit Byju’s.
+To know more about the nervous system, login to Byju’s.